foxcpp/maddy/HACKING.md

 "Semantical names" idea explained above is not applied when modules instances are defined "inline" (in place they are used in).
-These instances have no instance names and are not added to the global map so they can not be accessed by modules other than one that used ConfigFromNode on corresponding config block.
+These instances have no instance names and are not added to the global map so they can not be accessed by modules other than one that used ConfigFromNode on the corresponding config block.
 All arguments after the module name in an inline definition represent "inline arguments".
 They are passed to the module instance directly and not used anyhow by other code (i.e. they are not guaranteed to be unique).

 ### A word on error logging

-Shortly put, it is module responsibility to log errors it generated since it is assumed it can provide all useful details about possible causes.
+Shortly put, it is a module's responsibility to log errors it generated since it is assumed it can provide all useful details about possible causes.

 Modules should not log errors received from other modules.
 However, it is fine to log decisions made based on these errors.